 Day 2 - Research changes lives - how to generate and apply high quality evidence to your practice.
-The ABC of ophthalmic statistics.

 Start: 16th November 2017